 This is where sulforaphane comes in…

 Sulforaphane may help mop up some of this inflammation from overactivated microglial activity due to its protective effects on cells and boosting of antioxidant systems.
-Through a number of potential mechanisms, sulfforaphane may help improve the healthy effects of heightened immune activity in the body, gut, and brain while minimizing its potential collateral damages on healthy tissue (11; 12; 13).
+Through a number of potential mechanisms, sulforaphane may help improve the healthy effects of heightened immune activity in the body, gut, and brain while minimizing its potential collateral damage to healthy tissue (11; 12; 13).